michaelboyles/website/content/post/add-control-flow-to-jsx.md

 [^1]:  The three attributes arranged vertically are done so for the sake of the example.
 In this specific case, it might be cleaner to place them all on one line.
 In reality, seeing 10 or more attributes is not uncommon so this vertical style is used a lot.

 [^2]: In other languages [like Kotlin](https://kotlinlang.org/docs/control-flow.html), `if` can act as an expression.
-This effectively removes the need for a conditional operator.
+This effectively removes the need for a conditional operator

+[^3]: This unfortunately means you can’t add a comment between the two blocks such as `{/*Otherwise, do this*/}`.
+I could whitelist that specific case but it doesn’t seem important and I’d rather keep the behaviour simple.